 In the early 1980’s, Alan’s first published a technical article on goldsmithing in JCK magazine.
 Since then, Alan has written four books, Including Professional Jewelry Making and curated collections in three others.
 The series that followed lead to his first book, Professional Goldsmithing.
 Alan’s series of eight instructional DVD’s, Revere on Goldsmithing have set the standard for that medium.

-Alan Revere is one of the founders of the Contemporary Jewelry Design Group and he is a past president of the American Jewelry Design Council.
+Alan Revere is a past president of the American Jewelry Design Council.
 In addition to teaching and writing, Alan travels as a guest lecturer and instructor.